 Another way you can tackle this challenge is to add a water feature or chimes that can provide a distraction to the unpleasantness you’re trying to abate.
 If you place them near a solid wall, the sound waves can bounce off and amplify it to get more out of a smaller element.

-• Delight your loved ones with a gift that they will cherish forever.
-Our wind chimes for outside make the perfect housewarming gift, and their beautiful design and calming sounds will bring joy and peace to any space, making it a perfect present.
+- Delight your loved ones with a gift that they will cherish forever.
+Our outdoor wind chimes make the perfect housewarming gift, and their beautiful design and calming sounds will bring joy and peace to any space, making it a perfect present.

-• Get your hands on our wind chimes for outside, a stunning addition to your garden decor.
+- Get your hands on our wind chimes for outdoors, a stunning addition to your garden decor.
 The unique pentatonic scale used in this chime creates a harmonious sound that will elevate the mood of any space that is perfect fit for any outdoor area.

 Soft Surfaces